 In partnership with the CAP office, emergency water payment assistance is available to qualified low/moderate income HUD eligible Peoria residents.

 Neighborhood Pride Program

 Come out and volunteer to help revitalize a Peoria community through the Neighborhood Pride program.
-We will be painting homes and placing gravel in the Parkview West neighborhood on Saturday, Oct.
-26th (National Make a Difference Day).
+We will be painting homes and placing gravel in the Parkview West neighborhood (Phase 2) on Saturday, Feb.
+22nd.
 Neighborhood Pride is designed to help established neighborhoods maintain their appearance and value.
 The program is a cooperative work effort between the City and residents to offer assistance to individual property owners for improvement of their properties by the award of materials and volunteer help.

 Neighborhood & Human Services